dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 \end{aligned}
 $$

 <span class='blue'>It's like generator and discriminator are fighting each other on who will win.</span> Each wants to complete it's own objective.
 The discriminator tries to maximize tweaking only it's parameter and G tries to minimze tweaking only it's parameters.
 How amazing?
 And this setup helps G to produce jaw-dropping images.
 Can it get any better than this?
+Question for curious readers is will doing maxmin produce same results?

 <span class='saddlebrown'>On a sad note, the cost used for the generator in the minimax game is useful for theoretical analysis, but does not perform especially well in practice.
 In the minimax game, the discriminator minimizes a cross-entropy, but the generator maximizes the same cross-entropy.
-This is unfortunate for the generator, because when the discriminator successfully rejects generator samples with high confidence, the generator’s gradient vanishes.</span>
+This is unfortunate for the generator, because when the discriminator successfully rejects generator samples with high confidence producing a perfect discriminator, the generator’s gradient vanishes, it will produce zero everywhere, leading to vanishing gradient problem.</span>

 To solve this problem, one approach is to continue to use cross-entropy minimization for the generator.
 Instead of flipping the sign on the discriminator’s cost to obtain a cost for the generator, we flip the target used to construct the cross-entropy cost.
 The cost for the generator then becomes: